Emily Ratajkowski Boasts Overflowing Cleavage In A Revealing Red Dress With A Racy Top

 “You are doing a huge thing: using your privilege to fight for individual freedom and destroying beauty dogmas.
 Thanks for that.
 Thanks for being way more than just an image.
 We need more support like this.
 Your brand promotion and the elegant way you support other body types and the freedom to express them are precious,” elaborated one super ardent fan.

 And so, as Emily Ratajkowski boasts an Instagram image while wearing an overwhelmingly sexy dress on Sunday, she wore a lot less last week for a social media shot.
-In that post, she had on a lacy bra, panties and underarm hair.
+In that post, she had on a lacy bra, panties, and underarm hair.

 That said — like it or not — this lady is absolutely beautiful as proven by her extremely successful career as one of the world’s top models.